 |Bare-root 1-year tree on dwarf or semi-vigorous or interstem rootstock with 3-4 or more side-branches||Pruning required.

 |Bare-root 1-year tree on vigorous rootstock to be trained as a standard||Pruning optional.|

 If you need to do an initial prune, the following sections tell you how.

 (A) Initial pruning of bare-root fruit trees with no side-branches ("feathers") or just 1-2 side-branches

-After planting or during the first winter before the tree breaks from dormancy in spring you must cut back the 1-year tree, a process known as "heading" or "topping".
+After planting (spring planting) or in early spring before the tree breaks from dormancy (fall planting) you must cut back the 1-year tree, a process known as "heading" or "topping".
 This has two benefits.
 Firstly it restores the balance of the tree between the top part and the roots, since the roots naturally get disturbed during the transplanting process.
 Secondly, it encourages side-branches to form at the correct height for the growing tree the following spring.
 It may feel counter-intuitive to do this, since in effect you are cutting a brand-new tree in half and throwing most of it away - but it is the best thing to do.
 If you do not prune the tree back the chances of it establishing successfully are greatly reduced.

 The height at which you make the cut is determined by how you want the tree to grow.
 Here are some guidelines, the height being measured from the soil level:

 - 8" / 20cm for a step-over (usually on the M27 or G65 rootstock)